Frequently Asked Questions

 Yes:

-Discounts apply to our work on the tattoo itself.
 The minimum price for a session still applies.

 How do deposits work?
 When do I lose my deposit?